A/B testing can be as simple as reciting the alphabet.

-But if you’ve ever attempted to create campaign-specific landing pages, you know that figuring out exactly what users want is challenging.
+But if you’ve ever attempted to create campaign-specific landing pages, you know that figuring out exactly what people want is challenging.

-That’s where the Adwords-Optimize integration becomes extremely helpful.
+That’s where the AdWords-Optimize integration is extremely helpful.
 You can create landing page variations, then test them based on keywords, ad groups, and campaigns.